lux-lez/georag/docs/Documentation.md

 Command line interface (CLI) purely runs in terminal.
 Pretty interface nevertheless.

+#### Mistral AI
+Have your Mistral API key ready when using the program for the first time.
+Note that you can [sign up](https://auth.mistral.ai/ui/registration) for a free trial.
+Then you can [create a new key] (https://help.mistral.ai/en/articles/347464-how-do-i-create-api-keys-within-a-workspace).

+Once you have entered it it will be stored under `.api_keys/mistralai.txt` so that you won't be asked again.

 #### <a name="interactive"></a> Interactive Mode

 Interactive mode.
 Input parameters at runtime.